NREL/OpenStudio-HPXML-Calibration/README.md

 ## Testing

-Can be run with `uv run pytest` from the repo root.
+Project tests can be run with `uv run pytest` from the repo root.
 (If you need to restrict the number of concurrent workers, you can use e.g. `uv run pytest -n <NUM>`.)

+Ruby Measure tests can be run with `openstudio src/measures/ModifyXML/tests/modify_xml_test.rb`